vulnbreave/Shell-scripting/README.md

   Typical operations performed by shell scripts include file manipulation, program execution, and printing text.

-> Absoulte basics things to note .
+> Absolute basics things to note .

   First of all while writing a bash script do note that you always start off with specifying "SHEBANG" on the top.